scrapy/scrapy/docs/topics/request-response.rst

        4. the encoding inferred by looking at the response body.
 This is the more fragile method but also the last one tried.

+    .. attribute:: TextResponse.selector

+        A :class:`~scrapy.selector.Selector` instance using the response as target.
+The selector is lazily instantiated on first access.

     :class:`TextResponse` objects support the following methods in addition to the standard :class:`Response` ones: